Officials: Dozens of cats found living in waste in home

 The house has been condemned, a spokeswoman for the Nassau County District Attorney’s Office said.

-Matthews is scheduled to be arraigned Monday for overdriving, torturing and injuring animals, failure to provide proper sustenance and failure to provide proper food and drink to impounded animals, the Nassau District Attorney’s Office said.
+Matthews is scheduled to be arraigned Monday on charges of overdriving, torturing and injuring animals, failure to provide proper sustenance and failure to provide proper food and drink to impounded animals, the Nassau District Attorney’s Office said.

 Comments